JoaccoG/JoaccoG/README.md

 ## 📝 About me
 <img src="https://media.giphy.com/media/ghH2IM8IvG9Hh6No0r/giphy.gif" width="400" align="right"/>

 Currently based in Argentina, Buenos Aires.
-I create Software, APIs, Websites, Backend Systems and Frontend Designs.<br>
+I create Software, APIs, Websites, Backend Systems, Frontend Designs and IA Stuff.<br>
-My passions are music, video games and, of course, coding.<br>
+My passions are music, video games and, of course, coding.
+I never sleep.<br>
-Working for GetGloby as a Ssr Full Stack Developer, although my long-term goal is to move into the videogames industry...
+Working for [@GetGloby](https://github.com/multicultural-it) as a Ssr Full Stack Developer, although my long-term goal is to move into the videogames industry...
 I'll get there.<br><br>
 My journey began at 15 years old (2015), when I developed a Java-based server for a game with two friends as a hobby, where I programmed the server plugins and kept it running, and although we quit and abandoned the “project” 1 year later, my curiosity for programming had already awakened, and led me to enroll in Computer Science when I finished high school.<br><br>
 Nowadays, I constantly expand my knowledge studying, reading, listening to podcasts and experimenting with new technologies.